masonelmore/esi/docs/FactionWarfareApi.md

 > []GetFwWars200Ok GetFwWars(ctx, optional)
 Data about which NPC factions are at war

-Data about which NPC factions are at war  --- Alternate route: `/dev/fw/wars/`  Alternate route: `/legacy/fw/wars/`  Alternate route: `/v1/fw/wars/`  --- This route expires daily at 11:05
+Data about which NPC factions are at war  ---  This route expires daily at 11:05

 ### Required Parameters